Decades of swing: How one Minnesota county’s streak of picking the presidential winner ended Tuesday

 As he plucked a Harris-Walz sign from under a tree and tossed it into his trunk, Kupec looked for a silver lining: His party had retained the Minnesota Senate, while the Minnesota House was still up in the air.
 And Harris had won Clay County, barely.

 But the big story was the big story.
 Trump had won a resounding victory across the country.
-If Arizona and Nevada are called for Trump, he will have won 312 electoral votes, more than Biden’s 306 in 2020.
+Arizona was called for Trump Saturday night, giving him 312 electoral votes, more than Biden’s 306 in 2020.
 And after losing the national popular vote in 2020 by 7 million votes, Trump appeared on track to win the popular vote this time by 5 million votes.
-In Minnesota, Trump increased by four the numbers of counties he won, to 78, and in Clay County, Trump did about two percentage points better than four years ago.
+In Minnesota, Trump increased by four the number of counties he won, to 78, and in Clay County, Trump did about 2 percentage points better than four years ago.

 “I grew up a Red Sox fan, and being a Red Sox fan when I was little prepares you for always being let down,” Kupec said, braking as a flock of wild turkeys crossed the road.
 “Always a feeling of unease.
 No lead ever feels safe.”